Search has changed. Instead of typing keyword-based queries, we now search the way we talk.

-Within the upper-right of Content Strategy, you'll notice an optimizations tab.
-This tab primarily looks for 4 things:
+Within the upper-right of content strategy, you'll notice an optimizations tab.
+This tab primarily looks for four things:

 - Number of subtopics within the cluster.
 We've found from our own experience—clustering thousands of blog posts and pieces of content—that the minimum number of subtopics you should have is 8 and the maximum is 22.
 These are the respective limits within Content Strategy.